 You should always ensure that the “right side” of the cane faces you and not the “wrong”.
 This includes the top of the seat as well as the cane at the bottom of your chair frame, where it travels from hole to hole.

 Short rows and symmetry of rails

 There will be some rows for a trapezoidal chair.
-To ensure that the seat remains symmetrical, you should insert the right rail into the same hole as the left.
+To ensure that the seat remains symmetrical, you should insert the right rail into the same hole as the left side.

 Keep the strands in the same direction as the rest.
 You’ll see that there is only one row per side of this sample chair.

 REMEMBER: DON’T PUT ANY CANE IN THE CURRENT HOLES.
 They will be used later in STEPS #5 and #6 as you weave in the diagonals.

 At this point, skip the four corners.
 Continue to thread the long end of your strand from the front to the back, all the way to the chair to its right.

 Next, do the same with all the holes on the opposite side of your chair.

 Each strand should be pulled up, but not too tight.
 The cane should remain loose but not sagging.

 You should allow for some flexibility, but not excessive.